geniusinaction/group-vision/group-vision.md

 ### Violations of policies
 Participants asked to stop any harassing behavior are expected to comply immediately.
 The PI will discuss these guidelines with group members who violate these rules, no matter how much they contribute to the group, or how specialised or needed their skill set.
 If inappropriate behaviour persists after this initial discussion, formal processes, in line with University policies, will commence.
 To report an issue, please contact the PI; all communication will be treated as confidential.

 Please be advised that as a university employee, the PI is a mandated reporter, and must forward your complaints to the Title IX office if they indicate that sexual harassment or assault has taken place.
-If you do not feel comfortable reporting directly, please feel free to contact a member of the Title IX office (https://www.washington.edu/titleix/).
+If you do not feel comfortable reporting directly, please feel free to contact a member of [the Title IX office](https://www.washington.edu/titleix/).

 ### Commitment to Combat Racism and Discrimination